qt/qtwebengine-chromium/gn/docs/reference.md

   defined execution order, and it obviously can't reference targets that are defined after the function call).

-  Only copy and action targets are supported.
+  Only copy, generated_file, and action targets are supported.
 The outputs from binary targets will depend on the toolchain definition which won't necessarily have been loaded by the time a given line of code has run, and source sets and groups have no useful output file.
 ```

 #### **Return value**